Earthworks can be described as any activity that disturbs soil, earth or land surfaces.

 Soil erosion, sediment and dust from earthworks

 Earthworks can result in erosion of exposed surfaces, which produces sediment and dust.
-This can then pollute streams, lakes and harbours, and kill both freshwater and marine vegetation and animals.

 Increased risk of soil erosion